Qowaiv/Qowaiv/README.md

 # Qowaiv

 ## Domain-driven design bottom up
 Qowaiv is a (Single) Value Object library.
 It aims to model reusable (Single) Value Objects that can be used a wide variety of modeling scenarios, both inside and outside a Domain-driven context.

-Supported scenarios include parsing, formatting, validation, (de)serialization, and domain specific logic.
+Supported scenarios include parsing, formatting, validation, (de)serialization, model binding, and domain specific logic.

 # Single Value Object
 A Value Object that can be represented by a single scalar.

 ## Technical requirements
-Because we use .NET standard to support both .NET 4.5 (and higher) as .NET Standard (2.0) the Visual Studio solution file requires VS2017.3 or higher.
+Visual Studio VS2017.3 or higher is required.
 Visual Studio can be downloaded
 here: [visualstudio.com/downloads](https://www.visualstudio.com/downloads/).

 ## Qowaiv types